Risper8/Home-Prices-in-US/README.md

 * Modeling: Several machine learning models were trained and evaluated.

-* Model Evaluation: Model performance metrics such as accuracy, precision, recall, and F1-score were calculated to assess model performance.
+* Model Evaluation: Model performance metrics such as r-squared, Mean Absolute Error, and Mean Squared Error were calculated to assess model performance.

 * Model Interpretation: The most important features contributing to model predictions were identified.